samarthya2301/Earthquakes/README.md

 ### **Tools Used:-**

 *	_Android Studio_ is the official IDE for android development.
-Our application was also built on the Android Stuidio IDE.
+Our application was also built on the Android Studio IDE.

 *	_Java_ is a very powerful OOP language, which is used for the backend development of our application.